thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## What's hoisting?

 JavaScript has this "feature" called **hoisting**.
-When it reads a function, it first processes variable declarations (just the declarations, not assignments).
-It then runs the function.
-This means that variables can actually be assigned before they are actually declared (:facepalm:).
+When a function is invoked, the interpreter first processes variable declarations (Just the declarations, not the assignments.
+Then, the function body is executed.
+As a result, you can write code that assigns a value to a variable before it's declared. :facepalm:

 ```javascript
 function myFunction() {